 Welcome to the pack

 We have just welcomed two new dingo puppies to the Lone Pine family - one boy and one girl.
-At just ten weeks of age, these pups still have a lot of growing and learning to do, as they settle in to life at the sanctuary.
+Born in August 2019, these pups still have a lot of growing and learning to do, as they settle into life at the sanctuary.
 The puppies were bred at the Dingo Discovery Sanctuary and Research Centre located in Victoria, Australia.

 Since arriving, our puppies have started basic obedience training, crate training, and socialisation with Tanami (our adult dingo).
-You may see some of their training on the webcam with our mammal keepers and the team from Oz Wagtails.
+You may see some of their training on the webcam with our mammal keepers.
 It is very important that our dingoes develop these skills, so that we can safely carry out various procedures such as health checks, vaccinations, nail clipping and veterinary procedures.
 You may also notice our keepers introducing our pups to various items such as rakes and wheelbarrows, which are used on a daily basis to clean their exhibit.

 They will also start learning to walk on a lead, so they can eventually come out to meet our guests and enjoy walks throughout the sanctuary for enrichment and exercise.